Nicholas Litchfield

 Nicholas Litchfield is a British-born author, editor, and critic known for his work in crime and mystery fiction.
 He is the founding editor of the Lowestoft Chronicle, an online literary magazine established in 2009 and based in Boston, Massachusetts.
 Inspired by the English town of Lowestoft, the magazine publishes international fiction, poetry, and creative nonfiction, and is known for its annual anthologies.
 Litchfield's novels and critical work have been praised in multiple independent outlets.

+Early life

+Born in England, Litchfield started writing for newspapers at age fifteen.
+Between 1992 and 1996, he was a regular contributor to The Citizen, a group of weekly regional newspapers distributed throughout Bedfordshire and Buckinghamshire.
+He earned his B.A. in English at Anglia Ruskin University in Cambridge, and his Master's degree in library science at the University of Brighton in East Sussex.
+Afterward, he worked as a researcher for the BBC in London and, later, as a librarian in Norfolk and other parts of the U.K. He has since worked in various cities around the world.

 Career

-Litchfield reviews crime and thriller fiction for Publishers Weekly and other outlets and has contributed essays to over two dozen anthologies of mid-century crime fiction.
-His editorial projects and critical writing have been favorably covered by respected sources such as Booklist, Bookgasm, Crime Time, Midwest Book Review, and the Lancashire Post.
+Litchfield reviews crime and thriller fiction for Publishers Weekly and other outlets and has contributed essays to thirty anthologies of mid-century crime fiction, as well as to publications such as Colorado Review, The Virginian-Pilot, and The Daily Press.
+His editorial projects and critical writing have been favorably covered by respected sources such as Booklist, Bookgasm, Crime Time, Midwest Book Review, the Lancashire Post, and Film International.
 Notable authors including Martin Edwards and James Reasoner have commended his work.